thanos-io/thanos/docs/components/rule.md

 See [this](query.md#partial-response) on initial info.

-Rule allows you to specify rule groups with additional fields that control PartialResponseStrategy e.g:
+Ruler allows you to specify rule groups with additional fields that control PartialResponseStrategy e.g:

 ```yaml
 groups: